Small lotteries registration

 What you must do

-The promoter of the lottery must complete the application and return it to the address on the form.
+The promoter of the lottery must complete the application form and return it to the address on the form.

 A £40 fee is payable on first registration and an annual fee of £20 after that.

 Throughout the period the lottery is promoted, the society that promotes it must be registered with a licensing authority in the area where their main office is located.
-If we believe that office is situated in another area, we'll tell the society and the correct authority as soon as possible.
+If we believe that office is situated in another area, we will tell the society and the correct authority as soon as possible.

 After registration, the promoting society must send us a return form within three months of the lottery draw, or the last draw, and pay an annual renewal fee to us.